Factor Overnight GARCH-It\^o Models: Empirical analysis

-Figure \ref{Figure: empirical-portfolio} plots the annualized out-of-sample portfolio risks with the MOGI, MGI, and POET procedures for the three different periods--say, period 1, 2, and 3--and the whole period against the gross exposure constraint $c_0$.
-From Figure \ref{Figure: empirical-portfolio}, we find that the parametric models, the MOGI and MGI models, perform better than the POET method.
+Figure \ref{Figure: empirical-portfolio} plots the annualized out-of-sample portfolio risks with the FOGI, FGI, and POET procedures for the six different periods--say, period 1, 2, 3, 4, and 5--and the whole period against the gross exposure constraint $c_0$.
+From Figure \ref{Figure: empirical-portfolio}, we find that the parametric models, the FOGI and FGI models, perform better than the POET method.
 It may be because the factor has a time series dynamic structure.
-We note that the proposed MOGI model has the smallest portfolio risks among the methods, regardless of the periods.
+We note that the proposed FOGI model usually has the smallest portfolio risks among the methods except for periods 2 and 4.
+For period 4, the difference is not significant, while for period 2, the difference is relatively big.
+This may be because during period 2, the G2 trade war occurred; thus, there is a structural break \citep{oh2023effect}.
+This makes it hard to estimate parameters; thus, the relatively complicated FOGI model may show worse performance in this period.
+For period 4, the overnight information may be relatively less important.
+For the whole period, FOGI shows the best performance.
 From these results, we may conjecture that the market factors have a time series dynamic structure and that incorporating close-to-open market factors helps to account for market dynamics.

+To check if the above results are robust to the different choices of rank, we conducted the same constrained portfolio allocation problem with the different choices of rank.

+Figure \ref{fig:rank} plots the annualized out-of-sample portfolio risks with the FOGI, FGI, and POET procedures for the different choices of the rank against the gross exposure constraint $c_0$.
+Figure \ref{fig:rank} shows that the FOGI and FGI models perform similarly regardless of the chosen rank among proper candidates.
+FGI shows the best performance for the rank 2 and the performance is relatively unstable for the choice of the rank.
+In contrast, FOGI shows relatively stable results regardless of the choice of rank.
+Therefore, we can conclude that the results in Figure 4 are robust to the different choices of the number of factors.